 h=h0-1gaΩu0+u022z2, u=u0-y,x,0, (2.4.2)

 where h0=5400 m is the reference geopotential height, g is the standard gravitational constant, a=6.371×106 m is the mean radius of the earth, Ω=7.292×10-5 s-1 is the rotation rate of Earth and u0=20 m/s.
 The icosahedral node set xii=1N is produced by successive subdivision of the triangular faces of an icosahedron into four new triangular faces and projecting the intersection points onto the surface of a sphere.
 Figure (2.1) shows an example icosahedral node set.

+Benchmark Workflow

+Figure 2.1 All the time is spent in the blue section, basically calculating the RHS four times (for RK4).

 Implementation and Optimization on FPGAs

+Why FPGAs?

+CacheQ toolchain

 Results and Analysis

-(SSVs) in equations 2.2.3 and 2.2.4.
-The implementation of these DM-SSV multiplications contain a great deal of indexed memory addressing and therefore its performance is significantly limited by memory latencies and bandwidths.
-Moreover, all three of the target systems are vector architectures making vectorization critical in our implementation.
-Thus, our computational optimizations were focused on data locality to achieve optimal cache reuse and vectorization.
-We then needed to develop efficient parallelization models that are portable between architectures.
-In the following subsections, we describe the optimizations and parallelization methods employed as well as our motivations for implementing them.

-DM-SSV Evaluation Loop

-By evaluating the DM-SVV multiplications in equations 2.2.3 and 2.2.4 simultaneously we can essentially fuse 12 doubly nested loops into Performance Analysis and Modeling

-Scaling Methods

-When benchmarking an HPC algorithm it is standard to analyze its strong and weak scaling properties.
-Here, we first consider the properties of a single device by holding the number of cores/accelerators constant, and scaling up the problem size.
+In this paper we consider the properties of a single device by holding the number of cores/accelerators constant, and scaling up the problem size.
 This workload scaling has the effect of exercising the memory subsystem in two different ways: smaller problems are more latency sensitive and larger problems will be less localized in memory and less able to take advantage of caching.
-In this section, we first analyze the performance characteristics of the various optimizations we discussed in section 3, as well as various runtime parameterizations.
-From these results, we establish the optimal configurations for running the RBF-FD SWE solver on each architecture.
-We then use these configurations to present the strong scaling performance of the RBF-FD SWE solver on each architecture.
+In this section, we first analyze the performance characteristics of the various optimizations discussed in [12] as well as those for FPGA’s discussed in section 3.
+Only after establishing the optimal configurations for running the RBF-FD SWE solver on each architecture, including the memory layout, compiler, optimization flags, etc., are comparisons made.

 Benchmark Systems and Hardware Implications